 How to Fix Galaxy S8 Missing Text Messages

 Some users have found a fix, while others can’t get anything to work.
-Either way, these are a few options worth trying that might save your conversations from going missing.
+Either way, these are a few options worth trying that might save your conversations from going MIA.

 First, try disabling “Advanced Messaging” in Samsung’s SMS app.
 If you’re using a third-party app, try uninstalling and re-installing it for a fresh start.
 I’ve had no problem using Textra.
 Others suggest turning off WiFi calling or remove Google’s Android Messages from the Galaxy S8’s battery optimization service.
 As it might be the problem too.
-These work for some, and don’t for others.
-Give it a try and let us know if anything works.
+These are only temporary fixes that don’t work for everyone, but they’re worth a try.

-Lastly, try taking your SIM card out and putting it back in and rebooting the phone.
+Lastly, try taking your SIM card out and putting it back in, then reboot your phone.
 One user put his SIM in another phone, then back in the S8, and texts starting working.
 Your mileage may vary.
-Samsung is currently looking into this issue, and we’re hopeful an update will fix the problem sooner rather than later.
+Samsung is looking into this issue, and we’re hopeful an update will fix the problem sooner than later.
+Expect an update within the first two weeks of December with a fix.
 That aside, these are some other common problems you’ll want to know about.

 How to Fix Galaxy S8 Fingerprint Scanner Problems